onhernandes/sounder/README.md

 Use:
 - NodeJS
-- Express + Mongoose
+- KoaJS + TypeORM (MySQL)
 - ytdl-core
 - fluent-ffmpeg
 - ffmetadata

-Data is sent to MongoDB then is stored as pending downloads.
-You can use the files in cli/ to download.

 -----------

 ## The CLI

 Yes, you can use as a CLI too!
-Check out: `./bin/soundman --help`
+Check out: `./bin/sounder --help`

 ## How to Use

-You could just import our [Postman's Collection](Soundman.collection.json) and try right now!
+You could just import our [Postman's Collection](Sounder.collection.json) and try right now!

 ## Downloading